 Brian is a Registered Social Worker with a Masters degree from the University of Toronto and over a decade of experience working with children, youth and families.
-Drawing from a variety of therapeutic models (Narrative Therapy, Solution Focused Therapy, Cognitive Behavioral Therapy) he believes that you are the expert on your life and his role is to facilitate conversations; to ask questions that bring out your strengths and that challenge you to get supportively uncomfortable.
+Drawing from a variety of therapeutic models (Narrative Therapy, EMDR, Solution Focused Therapy, Cognitive Behavioral Therapy) he believes that you are the expert on your life and his role is to facilitate conversations; to ask questions that bring out your strengths and that challenge you to get supportively uncomfortable.
 Brian is a school social worker providing support to children, youth and their families through a variety of struggles.
 He is also a member of the Critical Events Response Team providing students, families and schools with support during times of crisis.
 Brian also has experience facilitating grief groups for youth.
 Brian practices in the Kitchener-Waterloo area.

 Nicola is a Registered Psychotherapist and a Certified Play Therapist.
 She is passionate about supporting people grieving the death, dying or serious illness of a significant person in their life.
 Nicola believes writing, art, creative visualization and story-telling are natural mediums of self-expression for people of all ages.
 In addition, to play therapy, Nicola draws from narrative therapy, mindfulness and compassion-based approaches and CBT.
 Nicola is trained in EMDR and the Integrative Attachment and Trauma Treatment Model.
 She works from an anti-racist, anti-oppressive perspective.